imain/cluster-baremetal-operator/README.md

 When is CBO active?

 CBO runs on all platform types supported by OpenShift but will perform its above mentioned tasks only when the platform type is BareMetal.
 The “baremetal” ClusterOperator displays the current state of the CBO when running on a BareMetal platform and as “Disabled” in all Platform types.
 When the CBO is running on the BareMetal platform, it manages the metal3 deployment and will continue communicating its state using the “baremetal” ClusterOperator.
 CBO is considered a second level operator (SLO) in OpenShift parlance.
 What that means is that another OpenShift operator is responsible for deploying CBO.
 In this case, the Cluster Version Operator (CVO) is responsible for deploying its SLOs at a specific run level that is coded into the manifests of that operator.
 The OpenShift Installer is responsible for deploying the control plane but does not wait for CVO to complete deployment of the CBO.
 The CVO, also running on the control plane, is completely responsible for running the CBO on one master node at a time.
 The worker deployment is completely handled by metal3 which in turn deployed by CBO as mentioned earlier.

 What are its inputs?

-The CBO needs information about the network to which the baremetal servers are connected and where it can find the image required to boot the servers.
-This information is provided by the Provisioning CR.
-CBO watches this resource and passes this information to the metal3 deployment after validating its contents.
-The Provisioning CR with details about the config items can be found here.
+The "Provisioning" Custom Resource Definition (CRD) is the configuration input for cluster-baremetal-operator (CBO).
+It contains information used by the Ironic provisioning service to provision new baremetal hosts.
+This is done using either PXE or through a BMC.

+There is only one instance of the provisioning resource and in turn, only a single provisioning network is supported.

+The configuration of the provisioning resource determines the options used when creating the metal3 pod containing Ironic and supporting containers.

+The configurable portions of the Provisioning CRD are:

+ProvisioningIP: This is the IP address assigned to the provisioningInterface of master that is running the metal3 pod.
+This IP address should be within the provisioning subnet, and outside of the DHCP range.

+ProvisioningInterface: This is the name of the network interface on the baremetal masters which will be used to provision new nodes.
+Note that all masters must have the same network interface name.

+ProvisioningNetwork: This specifies the way in which you want to have your provisioning network configured.

+    Managed: DHCP is "managed" by metal3.
+This will cause CBO to deploy the metal3 pod with a DHCP server configured.
+All settings for network configuration below will be required for this to work.

+    Unmanaged: DHCP is not managed by metal3.
+The administrator of the installation is responsible for configuring DHCP appropriately.

+    Disabled: Provisioning is disabled.
+This is generally the result of not using the installer for installation.
+Note you can still use metal3 to do power management.

+ProvisioningNetworkCIDR: This defines the address space used for the provisioning network.

+ProvisioningOSDownloadURL: is the location from which the OS Image used to boot baremetal host machines can be downloaded by the metal3 cluster.

+WatchAllNamespaces: This provides a way to explicitly allow CBO to watch for baremetal host (BMH) objects in namespaces other than openshift-machine-api.
+Any BMH objects outside this namespace will be provisioned using the image supplied and is assumed to NOT extend the cluster but to operate as self contained single node clusters.
+The default is 'false' and this must be set to 'true' manually after installation.

 What are its outputs?